gaboesquivel/gaboesquivel/content/tech/foundry.md

 slug: "foundry"
 tag: "Foundry"
 image: "/images/tech/foundry.png"
-description: "A blazing fast, portable, and modular toolkit for Ethereum application development."
+description: "A Rust-based Ethereum toolkit for compiling, testing, and deploying Solidity with fast fuzzing and fork simulations."
 link: "https://getfoundry.sh/"
 since: "2024"
-intro:
-  - Foundry is a fast, portable Ethereum development toolkit written in Rust, providing testing, deployment, and interaction capabilities for smart contracts.
-  - It offers significant performance improvements over JavaScript-based alternatives with features like gas profiling, forking, tracing, and debugging.
 experience:
-  - Developed Opyn's decentralized options protocol contracts using Foundry for comprehensive testing and deployment to Arbitrum Testnet.
+  - Tested and deployed Opyn's options protocol Solidity to Arbitrum Testnet with Foundry scripts and forge tests.
 ---

 # Foundry

-A blazing fast, portable, and modular toolkit for Ethereum application development.
+A Rust-based Ethereum toolkit for compiling, testing, and deploying Solidity with fast fuzzing and fork simulations.